Skip to Content

 propagating a hoya carnosa compacta rope plant in water

 If you’d like to skip the water rooting step and propagate a hoya cutting directly in soil, you can do that, too.
-I’d recommend dipping the nodes in some rooting hormone first.
+The downside is that you can’t monitor root development.
+But since these are pretty easy plants to propagate, this isn’t a huge deal.

 Leave a comment